petriammala/mel-alert/README.md

 MELCLOUD_PASSWORD=<melcloud password>
 MELCLOUD_APPVERSION=1.34.11.0
 ```
-If you don't want to receive emails or pushover notifications,
+If you don't want to receive emails or pushover notifications about alerts,
 you can drop environment optional variables.
 Also make sure that Melcloud application version is correct.

-Edit file [alerts.json](./src/config/alerts.json) to create
-alerts you might be interested in.
-The file has few examples
-how to create them.
+There are few examples how to create alert in the [.env](./.env) file.

 #### How to find building id and device ids